-- (a) An employee and employer may agree in writing to the employee taking time off instead of being paid for a particular amount of overtime that has been worked by the employee. - (b) Any amount of overtime that has been worked by an employee in a particular pay period and that is to be taken as time off instead of the employee being paid for it must be the subject of a separate agreement under clause 19.2. - (c) An agreement must state each of the following: - (i) the number of overtime hours to which it applies and when those hours were worked; - (ii) that the employer and employee agree that the employee may take time off instead of being paid for the overtime;
+- (a) An employee and employer may agree in writing to the employee taking time off instead of being paid for a particular amount of overtime that has been worked by the employee. - (b) Any amount of overtime that has been worked by an employee in a particular pay period and that is to be taken as time off instead of the employee being paid for it must be the subject of a separate agreement under clause 19.2. - (c) An agreement must state each of the following: - (i) the number of overtime hours to which it applies and when those hours were worked; - (ii) that the employer and employee agree that the employee may take time off instead of being paid for the overtime; - (iii) that, if the employee requests at any time, the employer must pay the employee, for overtime covered by the agreement but not taken as time off, at the overtime rate applicable to the overtime when worked; - (iv) that any payment mentioned in subparagraph (iii) clause 19.2(c)(iii) must be made in the next pay period following the request.

-- (iii) that, if the employee requests at any time, the employer must pay the employee, for overtime covered by the agreement but not taken as time off, at the overtime rate applicable to the overtime when worked; - (iv) that any payment mentioned in clause 19.2(c)(iii) must be made in the next pay period following the request.
+NOTE: An example of the type of agreement required by this-clause_19.2 is set out at Schedule GAgreement for Time Off Instead of Payment for Overtime Agreement for Time Off Instead of Payment for Overtime.
+There is no requirement to use the form of agreement set out at Schedule GAgreement for Time Off Instead of Payment for OvertimeAgreement for Time Off Instead of

-NOTE: An example of the type of agreement required by clause 19.2 is set out at Schedule G-Agreement for Time Off Instead of Payment for Overtime.
-There is no requirement to use the form of agreement set out at Schedule G- Agreement for Time Off Instead of Payment for Overtime.
+Payment for Overtime.
 An agreement under clause 19.2 can also be made by an exchange of emails between the employee and employer, or by other electronic means.